 "Yeah," Hiyono shrugged, and they followed him into the classroom.
 "He can be kind of a jerk.
 But he's not a total dick."
 Her eyes traveled to a good-looking boy messing around with a couple other guys, and the words Unlike some people hung unspoken.

-An followed Hiyono to a small cluster of girls—whose names she promptly mixed-up—and got introduced.
+An followed Hiyono to a small cluster of girls and got introduced.
 As the others brought each other up-to-date on the goings-on of the school, she pretended to listen, but her mind was elsewhere.

 Being in Kirihara's class was just bad luck.
-It wasn't that she hated him.
 Over the years, her anger towards him had cooled, leaving her with only a conscientious dislike.
 He'd hurt her brother, yes, but he wasn't worth holding a grudge against.
 What did a bully like Kirihara matter in the larger scheme of things?

 Still, that didn't mean she wanted to be within ten feet of the guy, much less spend every day with him.
 It was actually a strange notion: Kirihara Akaya in a classroom setting.
 She could only picture him on a tennis court, harming people, though she knew he didn't still play like that; he'd progressed to the self-actualized states.

 Absently, she pulled at the cuffs of her maroon blazer.
 The Rikkai uniform was formal, sophisticated.
 She wasn't against that, but… it would take some getting used to.
-Though she was glad to be rid of her Seigaku uniform—the large pink bow was crossing the line—she missed the sailor uniform she'd had at Fudomine.
+Though she was glad to be rid of her Seigaku uniform—the large pink bow hadn't been her style—she missed the sailor uniform she'd had at Fudomine.

-Through this haze of thoughts, she picked up on the other girls saying something about Yukimura, and began listening automatically.
-It was a long-ingrained habit, picking up information on her brother's competition.
+Lost in these thoughts, she picked up on the other girls saying something about Yukimura, and began listening automatically.
+It was a long-ingrained habit, gathering information on her brother's competition.
 Not that he was playing the high school circuit anymore.